 - Where?
 The impacts of individual investments on access to and from affordable housing will be hard to calculate at the project level; therefore, this metric is most relevant when comparing potential investments across different regions.

 - How?
 WSDOT staff can evaluate affordability using the U.S. Department of Housing and Urban Development’s (HUD) Location Affordability Index, or the Center for Neighborhood Affordability’s Housing and Transportation Affordability Index.
-Alternatively, staff can use Sugar Access to evaluate jobs access for walking, biking, transit, and driving for lower-income households or for areas with high proportions of affordable housing.
+Alternatively, staff can use Cube Access to evaluate jobs access for walking, biking, transit, and driving for lower-income households or for areas with high proportions of affordable housing.

 |Average housing and transportation costs in a specified geographic area as a percentage of household income||HUD location affordability index|